WebKitForWindows/WebKitRequirements/RELEASING.md

 Once the tag is pushed a release can be created within GitHub.

+## Continuous Integration

+The WinCairoRequirements repository uses [Drone](https://drone.io) to build the release when a tag is pushed.
+It will create a GitHub release associated with the tag and create the distribution for 32 and 64-bit WinCairo builds.

 # Manually creating a distribution

 The repository contains a number of scripts to create a distribution.
 These are used to build locally consistently.

 All the scripts take a `triplet` value which specifies the toolchain.
 By default the `x64-windows-webkit` toolchain is used.
 For building